 - Finally, your dentist trims, shapes and polishes the material to match your surrounding teeth and provide a good bite.

+You pick the color of your desired teeth and a shape closest to your own teeth.
+The dentist then applies the resin to your teeth and hardens it with ultraviolet light.
 The process usually takes 30 to 60 minutes per tooth.
 Dental bonding before and after results are completely natural-looking.

 Pros and Cons of Dental Bonding

 The composite resin’s versatility makes it one of the most affordable dental procedures for restoration.
-Dental bonding costs range from $100 to $400 per tooth, and most dental insurance companies pay at least part of the cost.
+Dental bonding costs in Yonkers range from $100 to $400 per tooth, and most dental insurance companies pay at least part of the cost.
 The procedure can be done in one visit unless several teeth are involved.
 Your dentist removes much less tooth enamel than with other techniques, such as for a crown.
 Plus, there’s no unusual aftercare.

 However, the composite material doesn’t resist stains as well as porcelain crowns.
 Also, the material can sometimes wear or chip away.
 If you’re asking yourself, how long do composite fillings last, you can expect three to 10 years, depending on where it is in your mouth and your oral care habits.
 Other dental remedies last longer.